angela-d/abandoned-carts-opencart/README.md

-# Abandoned Carts Recovery for Open Cart
+# Abandoned Carts Recovery for Open Cart v 1.0.1
 For Open Cart 2.3.0.2

+Languages available:
+* English
+* Arabic

+Features
 * Self-extracting in OCMOD format
 * Quick configuration (2 options!)
 * Unique emails customized to the prospect; complete with their first name and cart contents